opensafely/documentation/docs/code-reviews.md

 ## How can I write a good Pull Request?
 Some best practice gathered from current users of OpenSAFELY are described below:

+ - Thinking about the purpose of the review can be helpful as this may vary from review to review.
+For example, are you looking for a check of the implementation of the logic or methods outlined in the protocol (in which case, linking the protocol can aid this), or are you looking for a review of how well you document your code and if it is clear and understandable?
+Being transparent will help your reviewer do a better job quicker.
 - Good descriptive names for Pull Requests and commits help the reviewer follow the logic of the code and the changes made (see example of commits below)
-- A clear description of the expectations of the review is helpful, for example, are you expected to run the code or just review it in the browser?
 - Multiple smaller Pull Requests are easier than one large
 - Code comments and documentations make the logic easier to follow
 - Naming the order of the files, for example, `01_Data_Extraction.py`, `02_Data_Cleaning.py`, etc.
+- Allow sufficient time for the review

 #### Examples of good commit messages
 ![image](https://user-images.githubusercontent.com/25401512/109499651-166aaf80-7a8d-11eb-86de-f4a0b549fc90.png)

 ## How can I be a good reviewer?
 A survey of the OpenSAFELY team about code reviewers revealed some excellent practices for going forward, and adopting these as a team will improve our overall reviewing procedure and quality.